Jews for Jesus

-Jews for Jesus is an international Christian missionary organization headquartered in San Francisco, California which is affiliated with the Messianic Jewish religious movement.
-The group is known for its proselytism to Jews and promotes the belief that Jesus is the Christ and the Son of God.
-It was founded in 1970 by Moishe Rosen, as Hineni Ministries, before being incorporated under its current name in 1973.
+Jews for Jesus is an international Christian missionary organization headquartered in San Francisco, California, that is affiliated with the Messianic Jewish religious movement.
+The group is known for its proselytism of Jews and promotes the belief that Jesus is the Christ and the Son of God.
+It was founded in 1970 by Moishe Rosen as Hineni Ministries before being incorporated under its current name in 1973.

-There are no Jewish religious authorities which consider Jews for Jesus to be a Jewish organization.
-Rabbinic Jewish authorities point out that the Messianic Jewish group refers exclusively to Christian dogma in its "Statement of Faith".
-Additionally, the Supreme Court of Israel determined that Messianic Jews are not actually Jews, as belief in Jesus as the Messiah is not a Jewish value.
-Instead, most Jews view Jesus as a false prophet and a failed messiah claimant.
+There are no Jewish religious authorities that consider Jews for Jesus to be a Jewish organization, mainly because the founder is an ordained Baptist minister.
+Rabbinical authorities point out that there is only one mention of the Old Testament (the Tanakh to Jews) in its "Statement of Faith".
+Additionally, the Supreme Court of Israel determined that Messianic Jews are not actually Jews as belief in Jesus as the Messiah is not a Jewish value.
+Instead, most Jews view Jesus either as a good Jewish teacher or as a false prophet, but most certainly a failed messiah claimant.

 History

-Jews for Jesus was founded by Moishe Rosen, a Baptist minister of the Hebrew Christian movement and a former member of the American Board of Missions to the Jews (ABMJ).
+Jews for Jesus was founded by Moishe Rosen, a Jewish convert to Christianity who later went on to become a Baptist minister of the Hebrew Christian movement and a former member of the American Board of Missions to the Jews (ABMJ).
 The organization was formed in 1970 under the name "Hineni Ministries" as a subsidiary group of the ABMJ.
-In 1973, Rosen left ABMJ and incorporated his ministry as a 501(c)3 non-profit organization under the name "Jews for Jesus".
+In 1973, Rosen left ABMJ and incorporated his ministry as a 501(c)(3) non-profit organization under the name "Jews for Jesus".
 Originally, "Jews for Jesus" was one of the organization's several slogans, but after the media began to call the group "Jews for Jesus", the organization adopted the name.

 Rosen and members began conducting community outreach on streets and college campuses of San Francisco, California.
 In the following years, branches were established in New York, Chicago, and Boston.
 In 1978, the Jews for Jesus headquarters relocated to its current location in San Francisco.
 In 1981, the organization expanded internationally.
-According to the organization, as of 2021, they maintain offices in 13 countries and 15 cities around the world.
+According to the organization, as of 2021 it maintains offices in 13 countries and 15 cities around the world.

 Rosen remained Executive Director until 1996, when he stepped down to work full-time as a staff missionary.
-He was replaced by David Brickner, who has held the position since.
-Rosen remained on the Board of Directors until his death in 2010.
+He was replaced by David Brickner, who held the position until May 2024.
+Aaron Abramson is the current Executive Director and CEO of Jews for Jesus.

 Beliefs

-Jews for Jesus claims to synthesize Jewish heritage and Christian faith in spiritual harmony.
+Jews for Jesus claims to syncretize Jewish heritage and Christian faith into spiritual harmony.
 They believe faith in Jesus is a viable expression of Jewish life.

 The organization summarizes its beliefs in a statement of faith: